 Sex Offence Register Amendments

-The Sex Offenders Registration Act 2004 (Vic) has been in place for the last 10 years.
+The Sex Offenders Registration Act 2004 (Vic) has been in place since October of 2004.
 Its purpose is so that the names of certain sexual offenders be recorded in a Register of Sex Offenders.
 This means the police and courts have a record of people who have conditions placed upon them which limit their ability to work in certain industries, live in certain areas, and have contact with certain people.

 The Act requires offenders to keep police informed of their whereabouts and personal details for a period of time, to reduce the likelihood that they may commit another sexual offence.
 It also prevents registered sex offenders from working in child-related employment.

-Being included on the Register of Sex Offenders is an extremely serious and restrictive punishment.
+Being included on the Register of Sex Offenders is an extremely serious and can be very invasive of the rights of the registree.
 Although you may not be imprisoned while on the Register, you may be subject to other limitations on your freedom.
 You may not be able to live in or visit an area that is close to a school.
 You might also need to report regularly to the police.
-There could be restrictions on your ability to travel, especially to countries where sexual offences and sexual servitude are a known risk.
-Depending on the severity and frequency of the offending, you may be required to report to the police for any time between four years and the rest of your life.
+There are always restrictions on your ability to travel, both interstate and internationally.
+Depending on the severity and frequency of the offending, you may be required to report to the police for anywhere between seven years and the rest of your life.

 Background and the Law